Disney World Restaurant Discounts & Coupons

 September is Orlando Magical Dining Month

 Annually for the entire month of September, participating high-end Orlando restaurants feature three-course, prix fixe dinners at an exceptional value.
-Typically some of the top restaurants at the Disney World Swan/Dolphin hotels participate.
+Typically some of the restaurants in Disney Springs and Disney World Swan/Dolphin hotels participate.

 - Visit OrlandoMagicalDining.com for details.